Celerium/Celerium.Auvik/docs/site/statistics/Index.md

 ---
-title: statistics
+title: Statistics
 has_children: true
 ---

-## statistics - endpoint help & documentation
+## Statistics - endpoint help & documentation

 {: .highlight }
 Some functions will handle more than one endpoint and the numbers below show the total endpoints **not** the total functions